Forest Renewal Trust and Forestry Futures Trust

 Forest resource licence holders pay a Forest Renewal Trust charge for each cubic metre of wood harvested in Ontario.
 The Forest Renewal Trust charge is one component of Crown timber charges.

-This charge varies depending upon anticipated renewal costs and is set annually by the Ministry of Northern Development, Mines, Natural Resources and Forestry in consultation with forest industry.
+This charge varies depending upon anticipated renewal costs and is set annually by the ministry in consultation with forest industry.

 Forest Renewal Trust charges vary by: